connectashish028/Energy-Consumption-Forecasting/README.md

 ## Inspiration

-This project was inspired by the work of **soumilshah1995** on improving SOC estimation techniques for Lithium Iron Phosphate batteries.
-Their research highlighted the impact of accurate SOC on battery performance and motivated me to explore this area further.
+This project was inspired by the work of **soumilshah1995** on time series analysis and forecasting using LSTM networks.
+Their work provided a foundation for understanding how to apply these techniques to predict energy consumption patterns.

 Link to his repository for further research: https://github.com/soumilshah1995/Data-Visualization-Analysis-and-RNN-LSTM-model-for-Hourly-Energy-Consumption-